 But Porsche also demonstrated its competence in other areas apart from restoration issues.
 Using a modern 911 Carrera, the visitors were impressed with the possibilities offered by the Exclusive range of products for enhancing a Porsche, while the successful motorsport history was symbolised by a 935 Baby – a 1.4-litre turbo-engine model used only twice, which won in the small division of the German Motor Racing Championship at the racing in Hockenheim in 1977.

 However, this car from the Porsche Museum was not for sale, just like all the other vehicles at the stand.
-Still, all kinds of Porsche accessories could be purchased from the Driver's Selection by Porsche Design direct sales counter – and indeed, these sold like hot cakes.
+Still, all kinds of Porsche accessories could be purchased from the Porsche Driver's Selection direct sales counter – and indeed, these sold like hot cakes.
 It was a successful fair all-round and anyone who wasn’t there really missed out.